-This is where the Boring Collection comes into play: a series of spectacularly inconspicuous furniture.
-Its discreet elegance allows it to be present in the modern office without distracting from the things that actually matter.
+A series of spectacularly inconspicuous furniture; its discreet elegance allows it to be present in any space without distracting from the things that actually matter.

-The traditional office no longer exists, and it’s time to let the furniture catch up.
-Whether at home, or on the 28th floor of a skyscraper, our workplace deserves affordable solutions that comply with regulations and also manage to let the overall interior design shine.
-An attempt to create more aesthetically pleasing furniture is not an option.
-It will either become unaffordable or will lead to impossible compromises.
-That is what made Space Encounters, the architects of the Boring Collection, decide to shift the focus away from the furniture and onto other more important things.
-A small shift, resulting in a process where they redefined office furniture by questioning what is truly essential about these designs.
+The traditional 9 to 5 office no longer exists, and it’s time to let the furniture catch up.
+Whether at home, or on the 28th floor of a skyscraper, our workplace deserves affordable, practical solutions that also manage to let the surroundings shine.
+This simple line of thought is what made Space Encounters, the architects of the Boring Collection, decide to shift the focus away from the furniture and onto other more important things.
+A small shift, resulting in a process where they redefined office furniture and designed a collection that refuses to take any attention.

 In the end, a person still has to sit.
-The basic elements were on hand; the task was to choose between the already existing and certified components.
-By taking the European standards in consideration while trying to minimize their impact, Space Encounters assembled a line of archetypal furniture.
-Shaded in a muted grey tone that gives the designs the unique ability to completely blend in with its surroundings.
-The tagline: Because it’s not about furniture.
-It’s time to put everything else front and centre: the interior design, the view, that other great chair, the pictures on the wall, and most importantly the people you care about.
+The basic elements were at hand; the task was to choose between already existing, certified components.
+By taking worldwide standards into consideration while trying to minimize their impact, Space Encounters assembled a line of archetypal furniture: an entire collection shaded in a muted grey tone that gives the designs the unique ability to completely blend in with its surroundings.
+The tagline: It’s not about furniture.
+It’s time to put everything else front and center: your interior, the view, that other great chair, your pictures on the wall, and most importantly the people you care about.